 “I wish I had been here from the beginning”, said my older son half-way through 7th grade at BCD a couple of years ago.
 When I asked him why, he gave me several reasons: The teachers, the students, the community, the opportunities to explore new interest areas, the leadership opportunities, the service projects, the trips, and last but not least “I am finally getting how to balance academics and the rest of my interests- and I don’t have to choose one or the other- I can just be me”.
 I liked his answers and with our second son saying to me just the other day that he too wishes he had been at BCD “for more time than I will have here in middle school”, I decided to see how much their comments may be more than a personal story.
 As a trained education researcher, looking further, deeper and more closely is what I am passionate about; -and when personal experience matches with solid data, I am calling that a “Great Day!”

-With my curiosity sparked, I wondered: What may be the advantages to a K-8 or Preschool through 8th grade school experience?
+With my curiosity sparked, I wondered: What may be the advantages to a PS-8 grade school experience?
 What do we know from the research and how does this match with what I see in my children’s experience at BCD?

 From personal experience, I have seen remarkable results coming from BCD.
 Our older son (by now a Freshman who dared to be taller than his mom!), truly blossomed academically and socially at BCD and graduated from it with confidence and dedication to continue to combine his athletics, personal interests and his academic path into a version of a student-athlete who happens to enjoy marine-biology, architecture, music and working with younger students.
 He still has deep friendships with several BCD students.
 My younger son is currently embracing the many benefits of a BCD middle school experience.
 As a sixth grader, he has quickly discovered that community and opportunities to explore new interests, forge friendships, and being challenged and supported by amazing teachers are some of BCD’s best ingredients- or “special sauce” as we like to say in our home.
 I can’t wait to see what he will discover about himself as he continues to grow into this community in the upcoming years.